jindrichmynarz/sparql-to-csv/README.md

   sparql_to_csv -e http://dbpedia.org/sparql describe_person.mustache
 ```

 By default the piped input is replaced by the output query results.
 However, using the `--extend` parameter extends the input with the results.
 Each result row is append to its input row.
 This allows you to combine data from multiple queries.
+Piped queries can be arbitrarily chained and allow joining data across many SPARQL endpoints.

 ## License